 Some potential penalties include the following:

-In non-compliance or lack of cooperation by the judgment debtor, the creditor can seek court intervention for enforcement or sanctions.
+In the event of non-compliance or lack of cooperation by the judgment debtor, the creditor can seek court intervention for enforcement or sanctions.
 The judgment creditor can file appropriate motions or applications with the court, outlining the debtor's non-compliance and requesting the court's intervention to enforce the examination process or impose sanctions.

 Court intervention may involve issuing orders to compel the debtor's cooperation, imposing additional deadlines or requirements, or taking further punitive actions against the debtor.
 The court's involvement ensures the integrity of the examination process and upholds the rights and obligations of both parties.

 Judgment debtors need to understand the severe consequences of non-compliance or providing inaccurate information during the examination process.
-Compliance with court orders and cooperation in providing accurate and complete data is essential to avoid penalties, sanctions, and further legal complications.
+Compliance with court orders and cooperation in providing accurate and complete data are essential to avoid penalties, sanctions, and further legal complications.

 In conclusion, the debtor's examination process carries significant legal weight, and non-compliance or failure to cooperate can lead to severe consequences for the judgment debtor.
 Judgment creditors can seek court intervention to enforce compliance or impose sanctions when necessary.